-(12) Default means no-payment of debt when whole or any part or instalment of amount of debt has become due and payable and is not paid by the debtor or the corporate debtor as the case may be."

-12. It is admitted fact in the instant case that default has occurred and we are satisfied that the conditions laid down under Sec.
-7(5) of the Code have satisfied.
+- (12) Default means no-payment of debt when whole or any part or instalment of amount of debt has become due and payable and is not paid by the debtor or the corporate debtor as the case may be." - 11.
+It is admitted fact in the instant case that default has occurred and we are satisfied that the conditions laid down under Sec.
+7(5) of the Code are satisfied.
 Apropos, the Hon'ble Supreme Court in the case of M/s Innoventive Industries Limited v.
 ICICI Bank & Anr.
 (Civil Appeal Nos.
 8337-8338 of 2017), discussed extensively the scope of Sec.
 7 of the IBC and held that it is limited to assessing the records provided by the financial creditor to satisfy itself that the default has occurred.
-The relevant para of the judgment reads thus:- which case it may give notice to the applicant to rectify the defect within 7 days of receipt of a notice from the adjudicating authority."
+The relevant para of the judgment reads thus:- - "28.The moment the adjudicating authority is satisfied that a default has occurred, the application must be admitted unless it is incomplete, in which case it may give notice to the applicant to rectify the defect within 7 days of receipt of a notice from the adjudicating authority." - 12.
+The Respondent could further contend that the demand notice was not served at the correct address of the Respondent and on receipt of the notice, it sought time extension to pay the due installment amount which was later rejected by the FC.
+It could further espouse that the agreements between the parties contemplate Arbitration and recourse under the SARFAESI Act, 2002 as available remedies to the parties in case of breach or default and pleaded to be